Reversing adiabatic state preparation in few-level quantum systems: Results

 Integrating the Berry connection over a closed loop $C$ in the parameter space, we obtain the Berry phase \cite{Berry1984,Berry1987,Zak1989,Wilczek1989}:

 where $t=T=t_f$ is the return time to the initial state $\ket{1}$.

 In the reduced two-state (spin 1/2) model, the absolute value of Berry's phase corresponds to half of the solid angle $\Omega$ enclosed by the motion of the Bloch vector on the Bloch sphere, see e.g. \cite{Griffiths1995, sakurai}.
-This allows us a simple geometric interpretation of Berry's phase.
+This allows for a simple geometric interpretation of Berry's phase.
 The time-dependent coupling element in Eq. \eqref{eq:Ham-eff} or \eqref{eq:Ham-1}, respectively, is our second time-dependent parameter, next to the sweep function.
 With these two parameters we indeed can construct evolutions with non-zero solid angle and hence non-vanishing Berry phases \cite{Griffiths1995, sakurai}.

 The Berry phases calculated for the two-state model in Eq. \eqref{eq:Ham-eff} coincide with those for the original three-state problem in Eq. \eqref{eq:Ham-1}.
 For instance, the phase values obtained for the evolution represented in Fig. \ref{fig:5} (b) and (c) are $\gamma_{\rm B}= 2.8$ and $5.5$, respectively.
 These values reflect the solid angles covered by the closed curves in Fig. \ref{fig:5} (b, blue line) and (c, green line).
-These Berry phase values are very sensitive to parameters, e.g., to the precise form of the sweep function or of the phase $\phi_k(\tau)$.
+The correspondence between the quasi-analytically computed phases using the geometry of the Bloch sphere and the numerically obtained vales for the full three-level system confirms the validity of adiabatic-phase concept.
+The Berry phase values are, however, sensitive to parameters, e.g., to the precise form of the sweep function or of the phase $\phi_k(\tau)$.
 This sensitivity is exploited further in the following subsection.